-· Pencil or pen
+• Pencil or pen

 - 1. Read "Practicing Financial Literacy" below. - 2.
 Read scenarios 1-6.
-Create a graphic organizer like the one below to respond to each scenario, determining whether the student in each case is being financially literate and responsible.
+Use the graphic organizer on page 15 to respond to each scenario, determining whether the student in each case is being financially literate and responsible.

-Practicing Financial Literacy:
+Practicing Financial Literacy

 By now, you have watched a few videos about financial literacy, played Mind Your Own Budget, and created a simple budget.
 You should have some idea of what it means to act financially literate and responsible with money.
 Below are some scenarios where students may or may not be acting financially literate.
 For each scenario, determine if the student is being financially literate or responsible.
-Justify your answer, including your reasoning, in the table provided below.
+Justify your answer, including your reasoning, in the table provided.